MattKotzbauer/4D-Coordinate-Pathfinder/README.md

 Video URL: https://www.youtube.com/watch?v=9MhAILPIRpk

-My final project is a Coordinate Pathfinder in the Mathematical Fourth Dimension.
+I think this is my best attempt yet of the Coordinate Pathfinder in the Mathematical Fourth Dimension.
 This is a pure C++ file that can be run on any standard C++ compiler.
 To run this program, go to Visual Studio Code or CS50’s visual studio code.
 Run the following command into the terminal: “code 4DPathfinder.cpp”.
 This should create a C++ file named ‘4DPathfinder.cpp’ in your Explorer.
 Click on the file and copy / paste the code from my submission.
 Next, run the following terminal command: “make 4DPathfinder.cpp”.
 Finally, run “./4DPathfinder” in the terminal to run the project.

 If this method of running the project does not work for you, you can alternatively use any online C++ compiler to run the program, which you can find by googling “Online C++ Compiler” (and copying / pasting in the code).
 Note that this method may cause the program to run a bit slower due to the limited speed of these platforms.